-Jack Ruby had ties to the FBI and potentially to underworld conspirators, but why exactly he murdered President John F. Kennedy's assassin remains a mystery.
+Dallas club owner Jack Ruby had ties to the FBI and the mafia, but why he shot Lee Harvey Oswald on November 24, 1963, remains a mystery.

 After President John F. Kennedy was assassinated on Nov.
 22, 1963, American was in shock.
 But the nationwide hysteria only compounded on Nov.
-24 when Lee Harvey Oswald was being escorted to a county jail through the basement of the Dallas police headquarters.
-With no preventative measures in place to secure the arguably most important U.S. prisoner of the 20th century, Jack Ruby simply walked up to Oswald and shot him in the stomach.
+24 when alleged assassin Lee Harvey Oswald was being escorted to the county jail through the basement of the Dallas police headquarters — and a man named Jack Ruby simply walked up to Oswald and shot him dead.

 According to the National Archives, Jack Ruby was born Jacob Leon Rubenstein in Chicago, Illinois.
 His exact birthday is a subject of confusion, with early records ranging from March 13 and April 25 to June 23 and other dates.
 Ruby eventually settled on March 25, 1911.